Phonon Thermal Hall Conductivity from Scattering with Collective Fluctuations: Introduction

 Arguably the Achilles heel of thermal conductivity measurements is the contribution of lattice vibrations/phonons to heat transport.
 Phonons are present in any solid, and indeed, except at very low temperature, usually dominate the thermal properties of materials.
 A common approach to this fact is to attempt to separate electronic and lattice contributions by some subtraction scheme, for example based on measuring two electronically different but vibrationally similar analog materials, or on dependences on temperature, field, etc., which might be attributed uniquely to only one of the lattice or electronic degrees of freedom.
 Of particular significance in this regard is the thermal Hall effect, which by Onsager relations can only exist when time-reversal symmetry is broken \cite{casimir}.
 The Hall conductivity is captured by the antisymmetric components of the thermal conductivity tensor $\boldsymbol{\kappa}$, namely

 It has been often assumed that the charge neutrality of phonons and the large ionic mass are sufficient to prevent them from coupling effectively to internal or external magnetic fields, and therefore that large thermal Hall signals must arise uniquely from the electrons in a material.
+Many recent theoretical works have thus focused on the thermal Hall conductivity of spin excitations \cite{katsura2010theory, doi:10.7566/JPSJ.86.011007, han2019consideration, samajdar2019thermal, PhysRevResearch.2.033283}, in particular spin waves \cite{matsumoto2011rotational, murakami2017thermal, PhysRevB.99.014427, PhysRevB.104.075121}.

-Recent experiments, however, have conclusively shown that this assumption is incorrect, via the simplest and most persuasive of arguments.
-In particular, studies of materials which are electronically (or magnetically) two-dimensional have observed that the thermal Hall conductivity is three-dimensional, and remains large when the thermal current within the sample is normal to the two-dimensional planes \cite{grissonnanche2020phonons}.
+Recent experiments, however, have conclusively shown that this assumption is incorrect, via the simplest and most persuasive of arguments \cite{onose2019,behnia2020,taillefer-simple}.
+In particular, studies of materials which are electronically (or magnetically) two-dimensional have observed that the thermal Hall conductivity is three-dimensional, and remains large when the thermal current within the sample is normal to the two-dimensional planes \cite{grissonnanche2020chiral}.
 One has no choice but to conclude that the transported heat is carried by phonons.